Crasader/Runners-Laravel/docs/install/getready.md

 ```

 This command will create a fresh database with the seeds specified in the `database/seeds` folder.
+If you want more infos about the seeding and the migrations, read the [migration and seeding](../app/migrationAndSeeding.md) doc page.

 ## Runners is ready